craigching/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3.png)

 The interval with the maximum average number of steps is 835 with a value of 206.
+There appears to be a pretty consistent burst of activity in the morning, possibly indicating some sort of daily exercise routine or walk.

 ## Imputing missing values